On the simulated kinematic distributions of heavy meson decays: Semileptonic decays into resonances in EvtGen

-Here, $M_R$ is the nominal Breit-Wigner mass of the resonance and the $M_i$ are the masses of the final-state particles $P_i$.
+Here, the $M_i$ are the masses of the final-state particles $P_i$.
 The primary decay vertex $\tilde{V}_{B\rightarrow R\ell\nu}$ contains process-dependent hadronic form factors, but also phase-space factors that can be deduced solely from the angular momentum $J$ of the resonance: